 No one wants to return to the days of slow clunky browsers that don’t work on your favorite sites.
 But privacy is important.

-The best middle ground is to use Mozilla Firefox as your browser and dd in DuckDuckGo as your search engine for additional security.
-Edge is another option, but double check those default settings to make sure it's as private as possible.
+The best middle ground for most people is to use Mozilla Firefox as your browser and DuckDuckGo as your search engine for additional privacy and security.
+And Firefox makes it easy to import your bookmarks and other data from browsers such as Chrome and Edge to make the switch simple and quick for most users.
+While Edge is another option, be sure to double check those default settings to make sure it's as private as possible.

 How To Implement At Your Business

 The personal implication of data security often hits closest to home, but it’s even more important for businesses.
 Here’s a checklist to help you make changes in your organization:

 - Decide to make the switch.
 It seems simple enough, but it’s this necessary first step that holds most companies back from better data security.

 - Communication with your team WHY the change is necessary and when/how it will happen.
 Reassure them you’ll have support in place if they stumble learning the new browser and/or search engine.